 College and Department Student Organizations

 The CFAES campus may be small but the opportunities at limitless.
 Besides over 1000 university students organizations there are over 50 student organizations within CFAES, including Academic Teams, Greek Organizations, Honoraries and Clubs.
-There are also seven student clubs H&CS.
+There are also seven student clubs in HCS.

 Students are encouraged to take part in one or more of the college's many student organizations or committees.
-Through involvement, students develop both personally and professionally and become acquainted with students in other sections and in other classes at the Moritz College of Law, as well as with students and faculty who have common interests and backgrounds.
+Through involvement, students develop both personally and professionally and become acquainted with students and faculty who have common interests and backgrounds.

 Student organizations range from those that emphasize public interest, advocacy and professional development to those that serve the particular interests of the members.